 Your neighbors can make or break your living situation.
 When shopping for a new home, you’ll want to consider who is living around you.
-In this post, we’ll help you find the neighborhood in West Palm Beach that’s right for you, as well as offer some tips on handling neighbors that aren’t so favorable!
+In this post, we’ll help you find the neighborhood in Florida that’s right for you, as well as offer some tips on handling neighbors that aren’t so favorable!

 Before you buy… what are YOU looking for in a neighborhood?